agentm/project-m36/docs/why_sqlegacy.markdown

 SQL allows column names to be repeated:

 ```
-SELECY 1 AS a, 2 AS a;
+SELECT 1 AS a, 2 AS a;
  a | a
 ---+---
  1 | 2